What Is the What: Reception

 "For a long while there, we continued doing interviews, and I gathered the material.
 But all along, I really didn’t know exactly what form it would finally take—whether it would be first person or third, whether it would be fiction or nonfiction.
 After about eighteen months of struggle with it, we settled on a fictionalized autobiography, in Valentino’s voice."
 Eggers explains that this choice was made because "Valentino’s voice is so distinct and unforgettable that any other authorial voice would pale by comparison.
 Very early on, when the book was in a more straightforward authorial voice, I missed the voice I was hearing on the tapes.
 So writing in Val's voice solved both problems: I could disappear completely, and the reader would have the benefit of his very distinct voice."

-In 2007 Ohio State University selected the novel as one of two choices for the freshmen book club, and distributed thousands of copies to incoming students.
+In 2007 Ohio State University selected the novel as one of two choices for the freshmen book club and distributed thousands of copies to incoming students.

-Duke University required the incoming Class of 2012 to read the novel, praising its literary merit.
+Duke University required the incoming class of 2012 to read the novel and praised its literary merit.

 The University of Maryland chose it as their freshman book in 2009.
 Macalester College required all incoming freshmen to read it in 2011.
 The University of Maine required first-year students in its Honors College to read the novel in 2012.

 The novel inspired some of the lyrics from David Byrne and Brian Eno's album Everything That Happens Will Happen Today.

-Tom Tykwer plans to adapt the novel into a film.

-In 2009, the novel received the Prix Médicis étranger in France.